 AN ICONIC NEW YORK LANDMARK RE‑ENVISIONED FOR THE 21ST CENTURY BY ROBERT A.M.
 STERN ARCHITECTS.

-A Hiss and Weeks landmark built in 1908, HFZ is ushering The Belnord into a grand new era.
+A Hiss and Weekes landmark built in 1908, HFZ is ushering The Belnord into a grand new era.
 As prior owner of this Renaissance Revival property—one of the few in the city that spans an entire city block—HFZ Capital Group is returning to bring it into the future.

 Midway between Central Park and Riverside Park, at the center of the vibrant Upper West Side, The Belnord is a masterpiece re-imagined.

-Graced with grand arched entranceways, one the city’s largest inner courtyards and landscaped gardens, the building’s original design is irreplicable and irreplaceable.
+Graced with grand arched entranceways, one of the city’s largest inner courtyards and landscaped gardens, the building’s original design is irreplicable and irreplaceable.
 Accordingly, HFZ has entrusted Robert A.M.
-Stern—architect of 15 Central Park West—with its renovation and restoration.
+Stern Architects—architect of 15 Central Park West—with its renovation and restoration.
 Currently a rental property, it will be converted into majestic condominiums—possessing both the proportions and details of a bygone era, as well as amenities essential to contemporary luxury.
 The residences will unite classic underpinnings and modern conveniences such as central air conditioning.
 The grand 22,000 square foot landscaped courtyard will remain the building’s centerpiece, while its driveway will be reconfigured to more efficiently accommodate vehicles.